JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 uses the SDK to get the list of launches.
 Then, you'll set up the Material theme, and finally, you'll write the composable function that brings it all together.

-1. In the `composeApp/src/androidMain` source set, in the `com.jetbrains.spacetutorial` package, create the `RocketLaunchViewModel.kt` file:
+1. In the `androidApp/src/main/kotlin` directory, in the `com.jetbrains.spacetutorial` package, create the `RocketLaunchViewModel.kt` file:

    ```kotlin